manjula-dube/Web-Stuff-Google-IO-2018/README.md

 * Some new features aimed at simplifying asynchronous debugging and working across threads that will be particularly handy as the web goes multithreaded in 2018.
 This is super awesome :)
 * Here's a [Talk Link](https://www.youtube.com/watch?v=mfuE53x4b3k) from Google I0 2018.

+### Building a seamless web

+* As a web developer we often aim on having high perfromance.
+Checkout the new APIs and development patterns coming to the web.
+This also helps you give better user experience.

+* Here's a [Talk Link](https://www.youtube.com/watch?v=Wi_PhaFdjlo) from Google I0 2018.